churchmanlab/genewalk/README.md

                         argument points to a text file representing the network.
   --nproc NPROC         The number of processors to use in a multiprocessing
                         environment.
+Default: 1
   --nreps_graph NREPS_GRAPH
-                        The number of repeats to run when calculating node vectors on the "real" network graph.
+                        The number of repeats to run when calculating node vectors on the GeneWalk graph.
+Default: 10 --nreps_null NREPS_NULL
-  --nreps_null NREPS_NULL
                         The number of repeats to run when calculating node vectors on the random network graphs for constructing the null distribution.
-  --alpha_fdr ALPHA_FDR
+Default: 15 --alpha_fdr ALPHA_FDR
-                        The false discovery rate to use when calculating the final statistics.
+                        The false discovery rate to use when outputting the final statistics table.
+If 1 (default), all similarities are output, otherwise only the ones whose false discovery rate are below this parameter are included.
+Default: 1
   --save_dw SAVE_DW     If True, the full DeepWalk object for each repeat is
                         saved in the project folder.
 This can be useful for debugging but the files are typically very large.
+                        Default: False
   --random_seed RANDOM_SEED
-                        If given, the random number generator will be seeded with the given value.
+                        If provided, the random number generator is seeded with the given value.
 This should only be used if the goal is to deterministically reproduce a prior result obtained with the same random seed.